Martian Computing

 There are a lot of things we’re working on to make self-hosting easier, but there will always be a higher technical bar for those looking to run their own urbit.
 New products like what Native Planet is building go a long way to make running locally easier for people.
 For those not interested in self-hosting, having a hosting provider like Tlon run their urbit for them will be the way they get on the network.

-Hopefully this guide gives you some tools to reason about the state of your system, but if you get stuck - we’re always available to help both on the network, in the Urbit Community: Help channel, and off via support@urbit.org.
+Hopefully this guide gives you some tools to reason about the state of your system, but if you get stuck - we’re always available to help both on the network and off.

 See you on the network.